David W Alexander

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications

 Special Tactics – Spiritual Readiness for Warfare.
-Research team lead and Principal Investigator, Consortium for Health & Military Performance.
+Research Team Lead and Principal Investigator, Consortium for Health & Military Performance.
 Funded by the Henry M. Jackson Foundation for the Advancement of Military Medicine.
 2021-2022.

 Representative Bibliography